GaigeHill7/CyberSecurity_Labs/CyberSecurity_Notes/AnalyzingWithSysmon.md

 ## DLL Hijacking Lab:

 1. Create a copy of calc.exe and move it to desktop.
-Import malicous DLL to desktop and rename it to a valid DLL name that calc uses (WININIT.dll)
+Import malicous DLL to desktop and rename it to a valid DLL name that calc uses (WININET.dll)

    <img width="281" height="124" alt="image" src="https://github.com/user-attachments/assets/beb3b7f8-3906-40cd-86c4-06cc804acbe5" />